Bored-Gamers-RIT-Senior-Dev-Project/Database/README.md

+#MySQL Database Configuration
+Before running the script, ensure that you have the following MySQL database details:

+Host: localhost
+User: root
+Database Name: BoardGame
+Password: The password for your MySQL root user.

 # Linux Users
 1. Navigate to the Database repo `cd path/to/database/repo`
 2. add executable permissions to the script `chmod 755 update_database.py`